Development Environments

 Dynflow Development

-DYNamic workFLOW orchestration engine http://dynflow.github.io
+DYNamic workFLOW orchestration engine https://dynflow.github.io

 To use this box, copy the configuration from boxes.yaml.example to boxes.yaml, changing options as necessary, then run the following:

-vagrant up centos7-dynflow-devel
+vagrant up centos9-dynflow-devel

-In the vagrant box, the dynflow repository is cloned to /home/vagrant/dynflow.
+In the Vagrant box, the dynflow repository is cloned to /home/vagrant/dynflow.

 Smoker